axxia/meta-intel-axxia-rdk/README.md

-meta-axxia-rdk
+meta-intel-axxia-rdk
 ==============

 This layer adds build instructions to the meta-intel-axxia layer to create an 'in-distribution' image.

-When applied, meta-axxia-rdk provides support for creating a distribution that adds out-of-tree RDK kernel level modules to the resulting image.
+When applied, meta-intel-axxia-rdk provides support for creating a distribution that adds out-of-tree RDK kernel level modules to the resulting image.
 The RDK kernel modules also get loaded on boot-up.